 | 4:30pm to 7pm |

 1 pm to 3 pm

-*Bonus Friday* In addition to the regular monthly visit(s), clients can visit the food shelf every Friday for extra produce, bread and other pre-selected items.
-Names are scrambled for shopping order 15 minutes prior to opening.
+In addition to the regular monthly visit(s), clients can visit the food shelf every Friday, 1-3pm for extra produce, bread and other pre-selected items.
+Bonus Friday is by appointment only.

 PLEASE BRING IDENTIFICATION AND PROOF OF RESIDENCY FOR EVERY VISIT AT VALLEY OUTREACH.